FREE SHIPPING on orders over $65 International: over $250

 High Mountain Oolong

 High Mountain Oolong is one of Taiwan’s most popular teas.
 In Chinese, it is referred to as “gaoshan,” literally meaning high mountain.
 The gardens growing high mountain oolong are situated on one of Taiwan’s numerous misty mountains.
-These tea gardens must be located at least 1000 meters above sea level, to be counted as true high mountain tea.
+These tea gardens must be located at 1000+ meters above sea level, to be counted as true high mountain tea.
 These teas are processed to have a low oxidation level, producing a light oolong.

 Some of the more common Taiwanese high mountain tea varieties come from Alishan, Yushan, and Lishan mountains.
 There, the tea bushes get little sunlight but plenty of mist, clouds, and dampness.
 The prime ingredients for high-quality tea!
 The tea bushes must work hard to produce nutrients to thrive.
 They grow slowly but surely, producing large, thick, yet tender leaves typical of a quality Taiwanese oolong.
 Read more